williamreidVersion1/TGCO-May2025-Answer/README.md

 Returns:
 The length of the shortest safe journey from (a, b) to (x, y) if a safe path exists. -1 if there is no safe path from (a, b) to (x, y)

+Update the program to work with the following scenario.
+On the Grid mines are found;

+when combined individual absolute digits are;
+23 exactly
+99 exactly
+420 exactly
+greater than 666
+When a single coordinate(x,y) contains a sequence of 3 ascending numbers e.g 23,37 or -123, 12 (note 321,0 or 54,32 are clear)